 You can use our templates to help you structure and format your manuscript in the Royal Society of Chemistry style.
 The templates will give you a clear idea of length and layout of the article; however all articles are professionally edited and typeset to our house style, so the final article will look different to the template.
 For further guidance on writing your article and preparing electronic supplementary information (ESI) see our guidelines for preparing your article.

-For most of our journals the use of the template is optional; however, you must use the Communication template for preparing Communications to ChemComm and Catalysis Science & Technology.
+For most of our journals the use of the template is optional; however, you must use the Communication template for preparing Communications to ChemComm, Catalysis Science & Technology and PCCP.
 For communications, use the Communication template; for all other article types (including reviews and Edge articles), use the article template.
 Please note that Faraday Discussions uses a single column format so it will look different to the tempate.

 Microsoft Word templates